stackhpc/a-universe-from-nothing/README.rst

     -#kolla_enable_central_logging:
     +kolla_enable_central_logging: yes

-This will install ``elasticsearch`` and ``kibana`` containers, and configure logging via ``fluentd`` so that logging from all deployed Docker containers will be routed to Elasticsearch.
+This will deploy ``opensearch`` and ``opensearch_dashboards`` containers, and configure logging via ``fluentd`` so that logging from all deployed Docker containers will be routed to OpenSearch.

 Before this can be applied, it is necessary to download the missing images to the seed VM.
 Pull, retag and push the centralised logging images:

 .. code-block:: console

-   ~/kayobe/config/src/kayobe-config/pull-retag-push-images.sh kibana elasticsearch
+   ~/kayobe/config/src/kayobe-config/pull-retag-push-images.sh ^opensearch

 To deploy the logging stack: